CDS's Documentary Diversity Project Will Increase Opportunities for Underrepresented Nonfiction Storytellers

 In building sustained pathways for a greater range of people to become documentary artists and producers, CDS is tapping into one of its great strengths, says Wesley Hogan.
 “Mentoring people over a long span of time—through different stages of a career—is a philosophy and practice that we are deeply committed to.
 Practiced on a broad scale, this approach has tremendous transformative potential—for individuals, communities, for our institution, and even for society at large,” she explains.
 “Our goal with the DDP is to diversify the nonfiction storytellers of this country, so that in twenty years’ time they will more accurately reflect who we are, and the astonishing range of experiences and backgrounds of Americans living in a global world.”

-With an initial $501,000 investment by the William R. Kenan, Jr. Charitable Trust, the Center for Documentary Studies is seeking matching funds (1:1 match) for the three-year Documentary Diversity Project pilot.
-To get involved, donate online, or contact CDS senior development associate Kathryn Banas to discuss the greatest impact you can have on this program: 919-660-3687 or firstname.lastname@example.org.
-Please note that when giving online, the donation page and receipt will read “William R. Kenan Charitable Trust Grant."
+The Center for Documentary Studies is a 501(c)(3) nonprofit affiliate of Duke University and relies on its own fundraising to support its programs.
+With an initial investment of $501,000 by the William R. Kenan, Jr. Charitable Trust, CDS is seeking matching funds (1:1 match) for the three-year Documentary Diversity Project pilot.
+To get involved, donate online (donation page and receipt will read “William R. Kenan Charitable Trust Grant"), or contact CDS senior development associate Kathryn Banas: 919-660-3687 or firstname.lastname@example.org.

 CDS’s local partners for the Documentary Diversity Project pilot include Durham PROUD Program, Durham County Teen Court & Restitution Program, Elna B. Spaulding Conflict Resolution Center, Achievement Academy of Durham, and Rebound: Alternatives for Youth.